calzakk/CyoEncrypt.NET/README.md

     --exclude=obj,node_modules

+If --reencrypt is specified when decrypting a file, then the password is securely stored to allow the file to be subsequently re-encrypted with the same password.

 ## To Do

 - Securely overwrite original plaintext file once encrypted
-- Ability to easily manually re-encrypt a file
 - Ability to automatically re-encrypt a file after an idle period

 ## Licence

 The MIT License (MIT)

-Copyright (c) 2020-2021 Graham Bull
+Copyright (c) 2020-2024 Graham Bull

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal